Erdos-Team-DaVinci/bird-classifcation/README.md

 - [Allison Londeree](https://www.linkedin.com/in/allison-londeree/)
 - [Moeka Ono](https://www.linkedin.com/in/moeka-ono/)

+Our presentation record can be found at [here](https://www.erdosinstitute.org/project-database).

 ## Introduction
 The diversity of bird species on Earth is immense.
 With over 11,000 species identified today, it is no wonder many humans, or birders, take keen interest in observing and documenting their locations, but the list of species that are endangered or critically endangered grows as the threats of shifting birds’ breeding and migratory seasons due to climate warming.
 For these reasons, identifying species of birds is not only a leisure activity for birders, but it is also crucial to protect the diversity of birdlife we know of today.

 ## Dataset
 ### Original Dataset
 The dataset used for this project can be found on [Kaggle](https://www.kaggle.com/datasets/gpiosenka/100-bird-species).
 The original dataset "Birds 400" includes 400 bird species with 58,388 training images, 2,000 test images, and 2000 validation images.
 All images are 224 X 224 X 3 color images in jpg format.
-Each image contains only one bird and the bird typically takes up at least 50% of the pixels in the image.
+Each image contains only one bird, typically taking up at least 50% of the pixels in the images.

 ![rgb](https://user-images.githubusercontent.com/90373346/172022489-a669d05c-2d3d-4f0c-923c-126a3a7adb06.jpg)